the crossroads of hamburgers & boys: Bowie and Diamond Dogs (and Glenn Hendler’s “Diamond Dogs”)

 The extent to which this is still a demonstrably true and relevant statement is depressing, suggesting that while ages may each have their own spirit, the ghost at the heart of them is humanity itself.
 Like businessmen (and they usually are men) polluting their own land and rioters destroying their own neighbourhoods, it suggests that, if catastrophe comes, it will be human nature that facilitates it, while at every stage, offering apparently valid reasons for doing so; as Hazlitt also noted, ‘Reason, with most people, means their own opinion’ (Ibid, p.
 439)*

 *he wrote ‘It is always easier to quote an authority than to carry on a chain of reasoning’(ibid; p.
-449) too, which is perhaps even more relevant here, as I do it
+449) too, which is perhaps even more relevant here; I’m doing it

 (Lord Byron Selected Letters & Journals ed.
 Leslie A Marchand, Pimlico, 1993, p.352.